Generic Name: ferric carboxymaltose (FER ik kar BOX ee MAWL tose)

 Ferric carboxymaltose is usually given in two doses, 7 days apart.
 Your doctor will determine whether you need a repeat course of these two doses.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when ferric carboxymaltose is injected.

-You will be watched closely for at least 30 minutes after receiving ferric carboxymaltose, to make sure you do not have an allergic reaction to the medication.
+You will be watched closely for at least 30 minutes to make sure you do not have an allergic reaction.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your ferric carboxymaltose injection.